Bruce Stewart (scriptwriter)

-Bruce Robert Stewart (4 September 1925 – 29 September 2005) was a scriptwriter best known for his scripts for television.
+Bruce Robert Stewart (4 September 1925 – 29 September 2005) was an actor and scriptwriter best known for his scripts for television.
 Originally from New Zealand, he lived for several years in Australia, working in the theatre, before moving to the United Kingdom in the early 1960s.
 There he worked on many projects for both the BBC and ITV, notably Out of the Unknown and Timeslip.

 Biography

+Stewart was born in Auckland and studied at Mount Albert Grammar.